le-chartreux/pyprocgen/README.md

 Only in french for the time being (maybe an english version will comes when it will be fully functional)

-Link to the Perlin noise pluggin for Python3 used (required for now) : https://github.com/caseman/noise
+Link to the Perlin noise program for Python3 used : https://github.com/caseman/noise

 Basis of the biome decision model :